Everything You Need to Know About Beef Bone Broth Soup (Plus a Beef Broth Recipe)

 Non-Alcoholic Bone Broth Cocktail

 This mocktail is the perfect drink to enjoy as a post-workout drink or an on-the-go beverage.
-With beef bone broth, coconut oil, and cayenne pepper for a little kick, it offers incredible gut-healing nutrients and healthy fats.
+With beef bone broth, coconut oil, and cayenne pepper for a little kick, it offers many important nutrients.

 How to Make Homemade Beef Broth on the Stovetop